lanternadev/lanterna-lab/README.md

 Endpoints expose /health and /version for post-deploy checks.

-## Performance and tuning

-Currently running entirely on CPU.
-While that imposes limits, it provides an opportunity to learn performance tuning and monitoring.

-Exploration includes PostgreSQL metrics such as cache hit ratios, table/index hotspots, slow query logs, and chunk fetch efficiency.

 ## AuthZ service for Azure AD and SharePoint (Nov 2025 – Jan 2026)

 A lightweight authorization microservice written in C#/.NET 8.
 It evaluates whether a given user can perform an action on a resource, using Azure AD groups/roles and SharePoint ACLs as sources of truth.